raspberrypilearning/pico-probe/en/step_4.md

 ## Program the sensor

+If you need help getting your Raspberry Pi Pico up and running, check out our [Getting Started with Pico Guide](https://projects.raspberrypi.org/en/projects/getting-started-with-the-pico/2){target="_blank"}

 --- task ---

+Open a **new script** in your code editor.

+--- /task ---

+--- task ---

-Add the libraries needed to access the Pico’s analogue input and timing functions.
+Add the `time` and `picozero` libraries needed to access the Pico’s input and timing functions.

 --- code ---
 ---